-C: Financial Practice and Transparency

-- 1) The QEII Foundation's financial affairs shall be conducted in a responsible manner, consistent with the ethical obligations of stewardship and all applicable law. - a.
-In addition to all other available remedies and actions, failure to comply with

-- Foundation financial practices may result in disciplinary action, up to and including termination, in accordance with the Foundation's Corrective Action Policy and applicable laws. - The Foundation supports and encourages any employee or volunteer who suspects illegal, fraudulent, or unethical behavior to report such concerns in accordance with to the Foundation's Whistleblower Policy - 2) All donations shall be used to support the Foundation's objects and charitable purposes. - 3) The cost-effectiveness of the QEII Foundation's fundraising programs shall be reviewed regularly by the Board of Trustees.
-No more will be spent on administration and fundraising than is required to ensure effective management and resource development. - 4) The QEII Foundation shall accurately disclose all costs associated with its fundraising activity. - 5) The QEII Foundation shall make the following information publicly available (e.g., on its website, in its annual report, in its financial statements) within 6 months of its year end: - total fundraising revenues; - total fundraising expenses; - total expenditures on charitable activities/programming. - 6) The QEII Foundation must have their financial statements audited by an independent licensed public accountant. - 7) The Foundation shall maintain investment policies setting out asset allocation, procedures for investment decisions, and asset protection issues. - 8) No Trustee of the QEII Foundation shall participate in any decision in respect of any contract, investments, or other arrangement in which the Trustee may have a direct or indirect interest. - a.
-Should a Trustee become an interested party after the initial discussion, they shall declare the interest at the first meeting held after he/she becomes so interested.
+- C: Financial Practice and Transparency - 1) The Foundation's financial affairs shall be conducted in a responsible manner, consistent with the ethical obligations of stewardship and all applicable law. - a.
+In addition to all other available remedies and actions, failure to comply with Foundation financial practices may result in disciplinary action, up to and including termination, in accordance with the Foundation's Corrective Action Policy and applicable laws. - b.
+The Foundation supports and encourages any employee or volunteer who suspects illegal, fraudulent, or unethical behavior to report such concerns in accordance with to the Foundation's Safe Disclosure Policy - 2) All donations shall be used to support the Foundation's objects and charitable purposes. - 3) The cost-effectiveness of the Foundation's fundraising programs shall be reviewed regularly by the Board of Directors.
+No more will be spent on administration and fundraising than is required to ensure effective management and resource development. - 4) The Foundation shall accurately disclose all costs associated with its fundraising activity. - 5) The Foundation shall make the following information publicly available (e.g., on its website, in its annual report, in its financial statements) within six months of isyear end: - total fundraising revenues; - total fundraising expenses; - total expenditures on charitable activities/programming. - 6) The Foundation must have their financial statements audited by an independent licensed public accountant. - 7) The Foundation shall maintain investment policies setting out asset allocation, procedures for investment decisions, and asset protection issues. - 8) No Director of the Foundation shall participate in any decision in respect of any contract, investments, or other arrangement in which the Director may have a direct or indirect interest. - a.
+Should a Director become an interested party after the initial discussion, they shall declare the interest at the first meeting held after he/she becomes so interested.